Campbell’s drive-thru test site now open to everyone

 CAMPBELL, Ohio (WKBN) – The Valley’s first drive-thru COVID-19 test site in Campbell is now open to the general public after first opening Monday for just first responders.

-Beginning Tuesday at 9 a.m., rescreened patients can come to the testing site at Roosevelt Park to be tested and never leave their vehicle.
+Beginning Tuesday at 9 a.m., rescreened patients can come to the testing site at Roosevelt Park to be tested while never leaving their cars.

-Those being tested should be showing symptoms of COVID-19 and have been approved through the screening process.
+Those being tested should be showing COVID-19 symptoms and should have already been approved through the screening process.

 The test takes about two minutes and results are back in one to two days.